agranlund/macemu/BasiliskII/src/Atari/readme.txt

   Disk image
   ----------
   The easiest, and safest, is to use disk images stored on an Atari partition.
-  Disk images might be slow though, depending on TOS and driver.
+  Disk images can be very slow, depending on TOS and driver.
   They are generally quite ok in MiNT and MagiC, but slow in Atari TOS and extremely slow in EmuTOS.

-  MacOS does a lot of tiny reads for almost anything and filesystem latency, rather than throughput, will make the whole experience quite slow.
-  With that being said, I still recommend using this method unless you've backed up all your things and have a farily good understand of Atari hard drives, partitions and drivers.

   The path can be absolute or relative.
   Example:
     "disk hdd0.dsk"
     "disk c:\basilisk\disks\hdd0.dsk"

   -----------------